 Immediately upon the building's opening, the third-floor auditorium became the community's cultural center, with recitals, plays, concerts, lectures, and debates.

 Nine decades later, it continues to fulfill that function, assisted by a major renovation in 1994.
 The first and second floor originally became the college center with classrooms, library, and faculty and administrative offices.
 Over the decades, all classrooms were turned to administrative offices and service areas.
-Renovation in 2002 restored the period look of the main floor as it returned to being the Office of the President and Academic Affairs.
+Renovation in 2002 restored the period look of the main floor as it returned to being the Office of the President and Academic Affairs, since relocated to the Stevens Center.
 Engineering department classrooms, labs and offices were created on the first and second floors.

 Jesse Edwards HouseThe Jesse Edwards House is the second-oldest residence in the city of Newberg, Ore., built in 1883 by the “Father of Newberg” and one of the founders of George Fox University, Jesse Edwards.
 It is on the National Register of Historic Places.